aayusharyan/particleText.js/README.md

 | XL | 2560px <= `ww` < 3440px |
 | XXL | 3440px <= `ww` < 3840px |
 | XXXL | 3840px <= `ww` < ∞ px

+When using breakpoints in configuration object.
+The less than condition is not checked, which means, if you pass value for XXXS, then that same value will be applied for all breakpoints having higher value, unless you specifically mention.
+If you specify minimum as something other than XXXS, then the default value upto that breakpoint will be used.

+For example, if you pass value 1 for XS and value 2 for LG.
+Then the following will be applied, XXXS/XXS -> Default; XS/SM/MD -> Value 1, LG/XL/XXL/XXXL -> Value 2.

 <br />